Skip to Content

 Advanced diagnostic cardiology services

-• Electrophysiology studies: imaging tools such as electrocardiograms (EKGs) and transesophageal echocardiograms (TEEs) measure the heart's electrical activity and identify muscle damage that can cause heart disease
+• Electrophysiology studies — These imaging tools, such as electrocardiograms (EKGs) and transesophageal echocardiograms (TEEs), measure your heart's electrical activity and identify muscle damage that can cause heart disease.

-• Nuclear medicine scans: small amounts of radioactive material are used to reveal the structure and blood flow within the heart
+Nuclear medicine scans — Small amounts of radioactive material are used to reveal the heart's structure and blood flow.

 Cardiac catheterization laboratory (cath lab)

-Cardiac catheterization is a medical procedure in which a catheter (thin tube) is used to access one or more chambers of your heart.
-Broadly speaking, this nonsurgical procedure shows us your heart’s pumping ability and blood pressure as well as the health of your valves and arteries.
+Cardiac catheterization is a medical procedure in which a catheter, or thin tube, is used to access one or more chambers of your heart.
+This nonsurgical procedure shows us your heart’s pumping ability and blood pressure, as well as the health of your valves and arteries.

 When you need this type of procedure, our cardiac cath lab provides a safe and comfortable environment for you and your family.
 Here, we can use minimally invasive methods to diagnose and treat certain heart conditions.